AmaniEzz/union-type-prisma/README.md

 ## Union Types are useful in Databases

 In the context of databases, union types are often called **Polymorphic Associations** which referes to the ability of an object to take on many forms.
-Idealy, in a polymorphic association a model can belong a model of a set of possible models.
+Idealy, in a polymorphic association a model can belong to a model of a set of possible models.

 #### Let's look at a simple use case